Lev-Stambler/trivial.js/README.md

 #### Inherit Variables

 The trivial library also comes with inherit variables.
-For now, there are three: count, countFromOne, innerHTML.
+For now, there are three:
+* count
+* countFromOne
+* innerHTML.

 count and countFromOne are similar.
 Count returns which instance of a module it is. countFromOne does the same, but rather than starting from 0 it starts from 1